SixteenThousand/RainSweeper/README.md

 - right-click a cloud to flag it as a raincloud
 - left-click a cloud to reveal whehter it is a raincloud or not

 If you do reveal a raincloud, don't worry!
-The met office is often wrong anyway!
-Just try to **reveal as few rainclouds as possible**.
+The met office is often wrong anyway! **Just try to get as few people wet as possible**.